-The claimant spends approximately 90 percent of his time in the field at construction sites carrying out onsite inspection of civil, structural, architectural and electrical contractor-performed construction projects.
-Specifically, over the last 12 months he has served as BPA construction inspector on a variety of projects in the agency's multi-state region including removal and replacement of old electrical transmission power lines and wood support poles, stringing new conductors and lines (115KV/500KV) on existing support poles, and inspecting construction of substations and switching stations.
+The claimant spends approximately 90 percent of his time in the field at construction sites carrying out onsite inspection of civil, structural, architectural and electrical contractorperformed construction projects.
+Specifically, over the last 12 months he has served as BPA construction inspector on several projects in the agency's multi-state region including removal and replacement of old electrical wire with new twin bundle wire, replacing wire spacers on a 500 KV line, constructing a new 79 mile 500KV transmission line complete with towers, and replacing wood poles and wire on a 115KV line.
 His inspection duties include inspecting materials prior to construction to ensure compliance with contract technical specifications; inspecting placement of tower steel, fabrication of concrete footings, and soil compaction to support towers and poles; ensuring proper sagging of electrical power lines between towers and the torque on tower bolts; ensuring contractor construction methods and processes meet contract and industry standards; closely monitoring all aspects of construction safety in accordance with prescribed safety standards; compiling and recording data of all work activities and problems, workforce, equipment in use, accidents, visitors, and construction progress; ensuring electrical clearance holds have been submitted by the contractor; and submitting pay item reports on work progress to the BPA construction manager for determination of bi-weekly or monthly progress payments to the contractor.
 The claimant performed similar work during the remainder of the claim period.

 The claimant spends about 10 percent of his time functioning in a limited capacity as Contracting Officer's Technical Representative (COTR).
 His duties include attending pre-bid and preconstruction conferences to provide his expertise on particular construction methods, materials, features and requirements unique to high-voltage electrical construction; informing contractors of requirements concerning construction scheduling, progress reporting, payment, safety measures, wage and hour law observance, payroll records, etc.; attempting to resolve with the contractor differences in interpretation of contract specifications, and reporting on situations that may lead to formal claims by the contractor; and maintaining contact and attempting to resolve problems with landowners, Federal, State, local agencies, railroads and utility companies, who are directly affected by BPA's contracted construction projects.
-In addition, depending upon specific delegation memoranda prepared by the contracting officer for each contract specifying what authorities are delegated and if they can be re-delegated to the inspector, the claimant may be delegated authority to negotiate, prepare, and sign field contract modifications (which are sent to the contracting officer for payment) not exceeding a cost of \$10,000 and/or extending contractor performed work by no more than seven days.
-For any modifications exceeding those predetermined limits, the claimant makes field measurements, computations, checks local prices, and submits his recommendations to the BPA project contracting officer who negotiates and prepares the contract modification.
+In addition, depending upon specific delegation memoranda prepared by the contracting officer for each contract specifying what authorities are delegated and if they can be re-delegated to the inspector, the claimant may be delegated authority to negotiate, prepare, and sign field contract modifications (which are sent to the contracting officer for payment) not exceeding a cost of \$10,000 and/or extending contractor performed work by no more than seven days for a particular construction project.
+For any modifications exceeding that predetermined limit, the claimant makes field measurements, computations, checks local prices, and submits his recommendations to the BPA project contracting officer who negotiates and prepares the contract modification.